anix86/nodemarks/README.md

 Features
   * Store bookmarks.
-  * Featuch the title and discription of the URL you want to bookmark.
+  * Lookup the title and discription of the URL you want to bookmark.